-- 1. Before placing the crossbar on the roof rails, make sure that the T-30 torx® head screw is fully loosened from each end support. - 2.
-Slide the inner clamp on the end support outward as far as possible. - 3.
-With the front direction arrow label on the top right side of the crossbar pointing toward the front of the vehicle, carefully place the crossbar across the top of the vehicle so that the crossbar end supports rest on the top of the roof rails approximately 6 inches (150 mm) rearward in the front radius of the roof rail. - 4.
-Move the end support and inner clamp to hook under the bottom of the roof rail on both sides and loosely assemble the T-30 torx® head screw with the tool provided into the threaded insert in the inner clamp on each end of the crossbar.
+1. Before placing the crossbar on the roof rails, make sure that the T-30 torx® head screw is removed from the top of each crossbar end support.
+2. Rotate the lower clamp on the bottom of each end support downward approximately 90°.

+3. With the front direction arrow label on the top right side of the crossbar pointing toward the front of the vehicle, carefully place the crossbar across the top of the vehicle so that the crossbar end supports rest on the top of the roof rails approximately 3 inches (76 mm) rearward from the seam (joint) between the front roof rail support and the roof rail.

+4. Rotate (raise) the lower clamp up to the bottom of the roof rail and loosely tighten the T-30 torx® head screw with the torx® wrench provided, through the top of the end support and into the threaded insert in the lower clamp on each end of the crossbar.

-It may be necessary to start the inner clamp and end support at the center of the roof rail for easier installation, then move the crossbar forward.
-Use care not to cross-thread the screw in the insert if it has been removed.
+It may be necessary to squeeze the lower clamp and the end support together to compress the pads and gain a better alignment of the pieces while trying to start the screw.
+Use care not to crossthread the screw in the insert.

-5. Adjust the alignment of the crossbar on the roof rails and tighten to 30 to 35 inch lbs.
-(3.4 to 4.0 N-m, 0.35 to 0.41 kg-m) with the torx® tool provided.
-If available, you may use a T-30 torx® bit and torque wrench to tighten the crossbar torx® head screw.
+5. Adjust the alignment of the crossbar on the roof rails, and if available, use a T-30 torx[®] bit and torque wrench and tighten the T-30 torx[®] head screws to 30 to 35 inch lbs.
+(3.4 to 4.0 N-m, 0.35 to 0.41 kg-m) of torque (or tighten securely with the torx[®] wrench provided).